eu-digital-identity-wallet/eudi-app-android-wallet-ui/README.md

 ### Proximity flow

-1. Log in to the EUDI Wallet app.
+1. Log in to the AV Wallet app.
 2. You will be on the "Home" tab of the "Dashboard" screen.
 3. Tap the "Authenticate" button on the first informative card.
 A modal with two options will appear.
 4. Select "In person".